-RAP BACK NOTIFICATIONS
+RAP BACK ACTIVITY NOTIFICATIONS

-When reviewing an RBN, adjudicators generally treat the notification in the same manner as all other CHRC notifications.
+When receiving an RBN for criminal activity, adjudicators generally follow the same process as for the initial IdHS.
 The adjudicator will first determine whether the notification indicates a disqualifying offense or circumstance.
-If the notification does not indicate a potential disqualifier, the notification will be marked as reviewed and nothing else will take place.
+If the notification does not indicate a potential disqualifier, it will be marked as reviewed with no further action.
 Many adjudicators take the stance that the individual is innocent until final conviction.